Secolo d'Italia

-Secolo d'Italia ([ˈsɛːkolo diˈtaːlja]; "Century of Italy") is a daily, conservative, online newspaper in Italy, published since 1952, formerly supporting neo-fascism.
-In 2012, it ceased its print edition and continued as an online-only publication.
+Secolo d'Italia ([ˈsɛːkolo diˈtaːlja]; "Century of Italy") is a daily online newspaper in Italy, published since 1952, formerly supporting neo-fascism.
+In 2012, it ceased its print edition and continued as an online-only conservative publication.

 Political and ideological context

 After the war in Italy ended, various, small political organizations and parties adhering to variants of an extreme-right ideology were born.
 On 26 December 1946, the Italian Social Movement (Movimento Sociale Italiano or MSI) was created through the merging of various such entities.
 The three initial main objectives of the new party were to revive Mussolini's fascism, attack the Italian democratic regime, and defend the country against communism.

 From the beginning, there was inherent tension within the MSI between two tendencies: One placed anti-communism as the party's main stance and, therefore, declared itself open to or seeking alliances with all anti-communist parties and organizations, along with accepting the support of and aid from foreign sources that were similarly engaged, such as the United States and by extension NATO.
 Its adherents were labeled "Atlanticists" by proponents of the other tendency, which rejected any collaboration with forces, such as the Americans, which had fought against and defeated Fascist Italy.
 In this context, they also stood opposed to Italy's entry and participation in the North Atlantic Treaty Organization.
 For these positions, they were characterized as "Leftists" within MSI.
 Essentially, it was a clash of priorities: between nationalism and anti-communism.

 By the end of the 1940s, the MSI was characterized as "one of the largest and best organized neofascist electoral parties in Europe" as well as the eventual "pivotal party" for the re-emergence of the extreme right in Europe.

 Since the beginning, there was throughout the party, and most strongly among the Evolani, "bitter hostility" towards the so-called "25 July 1943 traitors", which meant that many members stood opposed to bringing in any of the "ventennio-era Fascist hierarchs".